Student Behaviour Management Plan

 - The student must tell the Receptionist that they have been sent out from class.

-- A send-out report is completed by the Office Manager indicating the name of the student, the teacher, subject and period they were sent out.
+- A send-out report is completed by the Dean of Students indicating the name of the student, the teacher, subject and period they were sent out.

 - This report is emailed to the teacher for them to fill in the details of the send-out and email back to the Office Manager.

-- The student is interviewed by the Secondary Principal or Secondary Coordinator if the Principal is absent.
+- The student is interviewed by the Dean of Students or Secondary Coordinator if the Principal is absent.

 - A copy of the report is kept on the student’s file and another copy is given to the Secondary Coordinator for follow-up purposes.